-- Early Childhood Instruction (ECI, pp. 133-135) - Education (EDU, pp. 135-136) - Effective Thinking (EFT, pp. 136-137) - English to Speakers of Other Languages (ESL, p.
-140) - Middle Grades Instruction (MGI, pp. 147-148) - Secondary Education (SED, p.
-164)
+- Early Childhood Instruction (ECI, pp. 138-139) - Education (EDU, pp. 139-141) - Effective Thinking (EFT, p.
+141) - English to Speakers of Other Languages (ESL, p.
+144) - Middle Grades Instruction (MGI, pp. 150-151) - Secondary Education (SED, pp. 168-169)

 The Department of Education, the University's professional education unit, is accredited by the National Council for Accreditation of Teacher Education (NCATE) at the initial teacher preparation level, which was continued by the Continuous Improvement Commission of the Council for the Accreditation of Educator Preparation (CAEP) in 2014.
 The Georgia Professional Standards Commission (PSC) has granted accreditation to the Early Childhood Education preparation program (preschool through fifth grade), the Middle Grades Education preparation program (fourth through eighth grade), the Secondary Education program in the areas of Biology, English, and History (sixth through twelfth grade), and the English to Speakers of Other Languages (ESOL) endorsement program.